mattrussi/gitlab-com-runbooks/docs/registry/webhook-notifications.md

 In (3) and (4), we should look for potential errors at the Rails API level or any Cloudflare errors affecting the notifications delivery rate.

+In (5), we can monitor the Rails API for the `/api/v4/container_registry_event/events` endpoint for clues on what could be going wrong.

-In the presence of errors, we should also look at the registry access/application logs in Kibana.
+In the presence of errors, we should also look at the registry access/application [logs in Kibana](https://log.gprd.gitlab.net/app/r/s/mUjiG).
 This might allow us to see error details while trying to send a notification by searching for the string `error writing event`.
 The same applies to Sentry, where all unknown application errors are reported.